 If you are a vendor and you would like to be notified of procurement opportunities with the City, please register with the City Record Online (CROL) and with the Procurement and Sourcing Solutions Portal (PASSPort).
 Vendors no longer can enroll in commodities for NYC solicitations through the Payee Information Portal (PIP).
 New vendors may now enroll in commodities using PASSPort.
 Both systems will automatically notify vendors when a new procurement opportunity becomes available by City agencies.
 If you are thinking of becoming a new vendor for the City, we encourage you to begin your PASSPort submission as soon as possible, as it may take some time to complete and be approved.

-To support the February 2019 Release of Requisition to Invoicing functionality for DCAS Citywide Contracts, DCAS is requesting that all Citywide vendors complete this Excel Template.
+To support the ongoing rollout of PASSPort’s Requisition-to-Invoice functionality for DCAS Citywide Requirements Contracts, DCAS is requesting that all Citywide vendors that hold DCAS Requirements Contracts complete this Excel Template.

 Please note that the required method of communication for procurement opportunities is email as outlined in the Citywide Notification Policy.

 Do you have a general question, comment or suggestion for us?
 If so, please email OCP or call (212) 386-0428.

 If you are a Minority and Women-owned Business Enterprise (M/WBE) that has been in operation for at least a year, you can obtain M/WBE City certification to have greater access to contracting opportunities through classes, networking events, targeted solicitations, and more.
 Visit the City's Enterprise Business Solutions portal and learn how to become certified.
 Additional information can be found on the DCAS M/WBE page.